Upcoming events.

 Asking Questions, Finding Stories - a Children's Writing Workshop

-Step into the world of stories with award-winning author Angela McAllister.
+Ticketed Workshop - Step into the world of stories with award-winning children’s author Angela McAllister.
 In this imaginative, hands-on workshop, Angela will guide participants of all ages (10+) to discover how the past can spark fresh, exciting writing.

 Once Upon A Time In Butser - Storytelling Workshop

-Join professional storyteller and author Bernadette Russell for this workshop in which you will be told some ancient tales and be given the opportunity to tell them in groups too.
+Ticketed Workshop - Join professional storyteller and author Bernadette Russell for this storytelling workshop to hear ancient tales and learn to tell them in groups too!

 Writing Fiction: a Sense of Place